kjmjonline/go-minor/README.md

 ### <a name="dependencies">Dependencies</a>

-`go-minor` uses some packages that are not part of the Go standard library.
+go-minor uses some packages that are not part of the Go standard library.
 These libraries are _automatically installed_ when go-minor is installed.

 They are:
 * github.com/rs/zerolog

-What!? that you may find.
+What!?
+That's it!

 ### <a name="bugs">Bugs and Limitations</a>